 FrontLine Farming | Center for Food Justice and Healthy Communities

-FrontLine Farming’s mission is to create greater equity across our food system on the front range of Colorado.
-While we approach this work with the framework of food access, food justice, and food sovereignty, we undertake research each year that helps us journey toward action and change.
-This research agenda recaps some of the analysis and publications we accomplished last year and outlines our aspirational work in 2022 that will provide us the knowledge needed for our pursuit of greater equity, liberation and sovereignty.
+FrontLine Farming’s (FLF) mission is to create greater equity across our food system on the front range of Colorado.
+While farming is our center from which we do our work, we undertake research each year that helps us journey toward action and change at a variety of levels in the food system.
+This research agenda outlines our aspirational work in 2023 including topics of inquiry and potential deliverables from the work.

-We take seriously the fact that data often represent individuals, sometimes in less than obvious ways.
+We take seriously the fact that data, even aggregate data and Big Data, often represent individuals, sometimes in less than obvious ways.
 For example, numeric wage data have human beings tied to each data point who deserve to be considered in economic analyses.
 As such, we approach all our research, data collection, education, and policy initiatives through a Community-Based Participatory Action Research methodology.
-We believe that the best informed findings, outcomes, and impact center community at all stages of the data lifecycle and we are committed to creating space and time for all stakeholders, especially those represented in the data, to engage in this work.
+We believe that the best informed findings, outcomes, and impact center community at all stages of the data lifecycle.
+As we are farmers, land stewards, BIPOC, womxn, and data activists, we are also the community at the center of this work and hold close our connections to our relatives with whom we are in community with.
+We are committed to creating space and time for all stakeholders, especially those represented in the data, to engage in this work.

 Metrics for assessing and furthering racial equity in the Colorado Agriculture/Food System

-Data on Black Indigenous and People of Color in the Colorado Food System
+Data on Women and Communities of Color in the Colorado Food System

 Water rights in Colorado